We may earn affiliate commissions for the recommended products. Learn more.

 1Password Android app interface

-Feature-wise, the most noteworthy addition on iOS is the possibility to add items to the Apple Watch keychain.
+Feature-wise, the most noteworthy iOS addition is the possibility of adding items to the Apple Watch keychain.
 That way, you can store passwords in the storage on your watch.
 It protects your items with your Apple Watch rather than your master password.
 Android devices don’t have an equivalent feature.

 LastPass also features autofill for Android and iOS.
-However, the difference is that LastPass will require the Android 8 framework to work.
-If you have a phone that runs on an older build of Android, you’re out of luck.
-You can also set up biometrics authentication if you don't want to use your master password.
+However, the difference is that it requires the Android 8 framework to work.
+If your phone runs on an older build of Android, you’re out of luck.
+You can also set up biometric authentication if you don't want to use your master password.

 Web client

-1Password and LastPass both have web client interfaces, which is where you can sign up and create an account, as well as access your vault and different password manager features.
+1Password and LastPass both have web client interfaces where you can sign up, create an account, and access your vault and different password manager features.

 I found 1Password’s web client to be similar to the desktop app.
 The sign-up process was easy – I simply needed to confirm my email and enter the additional Secret Key for authentication.
 To log in the second time, I needed only my master password.
 1Password’s web client offers more or less the same vault management options as those available on the apps.
 There’s also an option to use a QR code to set up or retrieve your account.

-LastPass web client also functions the same way as its desktop app and offers the same features.
+LastPass web client also functions like its desktop app and offers the same features.
 The advantage of using the web client as a primary way to access your vault and passwords is that you can use it on any device, independent of your operating system.
-Other than that, the interface looks the same as with the desktop apps, and I found it pretty easy to navigate.
+Other than that, the interface looks the same as with the desktop apps, and I found it easy to navigate.

 Customer support